dreac0nic/1gam.mayday/README.md

 the priorities are what guide decisions such as what game goals stay and which ones get trashed.

- 1. Crisp and fluid player control.
+ 1. Crisp and fluid player control and interaction
  2. Approachable Game
      * Intuitive UI
      * Intruiging Environment (Visually, Conceptually)